khoa23/VietnameseForDonotstarvetogether/README.md

 # Vietnamese For Donotstarvetogether
-Get this mod at Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=1505604916
+Download this mod at Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=1505604916